Srivigna308/project-on-atm/README.md

  📋 Post-Verification: Functional Dashboard

-Once any one of the verification methods is successful, the user is granted access to the **main ATM functionalities**.
+Once any one of the verification methods is successful, the user is granted access to the main ATM functionalities.

-### Main Dashboard Options:
+ Main Dashboard Options:

 1. 🔁 Money Transfer